food-and-service

 The Real Challenge Is Not AI

 For meat cutters considering their career trajectory, the practical advice is simple: your physical skill is your moat.
 AI cannot cross it.
-The industry's challenges are human ones — compensation, working conditions, career advancement pathways — and those are the areas where advocacy and training investments will matter most.
+The industry''s challenges are human ones — compensation, working conditions, career advancement pathways — and those are the areas where advocacy and training investments will matter most.
+Skilled cutters who can work across species (beef, pork, poultry, lamb), who can handle specialty cuts for restaurant and direct-to-consumer channels, and who can move into supervisory roles will continue to find stable employment.
+The job is not glamorous and the working conditions can be difficult, but the AI-replacement risk that dominates discussions of so many other occupations simply does not apply here.

 See detailed automation data for Meat Cutters and Trimmers